Liberation route Mook and Gennep

 Mook, Milsbeek, Gennep

-Liberation began in Limburg.
-Yet it would take until early 1945 before the entire province was liberated.
-Then the Allies started Operation Grenade, which aimed to recapture the area west of the Rhine.
+The liberation began in Limburg.
+Still, it would take until early 1945 before the entire province was liberated.
+That’s when the Allies launched Operation Grenade, aimed at recapturing the area west of the Rhine.

 Mook was taken by American troops on 17 September 1944.
-Three days later, the Germans managed to retake Mook, but the same day Mook was swept clean with the help of British troops.
-Eric Holmes of the 1st battalion of the Suffolk Regiment was killed in the process.
-His parents were notified of his death, but his grave turned out to be untraceable.
-For more than 40 years, his family searched for his grave, until it was finally discovered at the foot of the Catholic church.
+Three days later, the Germans managed to retake Mook, but that same day Mook was cleared again with the help of British troops.
+Eric Holmes of the 1st Battalion of the Suffolk Regiment was killed in the process.
+His parents were notified of his death, but his grave remained untraceable.
+For more than 40 years, his family searched for it, until it was finally discovered at the foot of the Catholic church.

-Mookerheide hunting lodge was taken by the Waffen-SS in 1940.
-After the Americans recaptured the castle in September 1944, they discovered a huge ammunition depot.
-More than 20 train wagons were needed to remove the ammunition.
+The hunting lodge Mookerheide was occupied by the Waffen-SS in 1940.
+After the Americans recaptured the castle in September 1944, they discovered a massive ammunition depot.
+More than twenty train wagons were needed to transport the ammunition away.

-The inhabitants of Gennep were evacuated at the end of September 1944, with the exception of those living in two sanatoria for TB patients.
-In Gennep, a bailey bridge over a kilometre across the Meuse River was constructed in early 1945.
-The bridge allowed Montgomery to advance further towards the Ruhr.
-It was the beginning of the great Rhineland offensive.
+The residents of Gennep were evacuated at the end of September 1944, with the exception of the inhabitants of two sanatoriums for TB patients.
+In Gennep, a Bailey bridge over a kilometre long was built across the Meuse in early 1945.
+Thanks to this bridge, Montgomery was able to push further towards the Ruhr area.
+It marked the beginning of the major Rhineland Offensive.

-On the route, you will pass Liberation Route listening stones that tell you more stories about war and peace in this area.
+Along the route you’ll pass audio stones of the Liberation Route that share more stories about war and peace in this area.

 Here you can expand your route with pitstops